xuefeng7/HiTaxi/README.md

  <img src="https://github.com/xuefeng7/HiTaxi/blob/master/figure/demand:wc.png" width="480">

 Note: Demand indicates the total passenger count, whereas the trip indicates one single taxi trip.

+### Region Refinement
+we have clustered all popular checkin points into 500 regions so that they cover almost every popular region in the city of New York.
+However, we want to further classify those 500 regions into several clusters so that each one of them could represent some special and unique characters.
+To achieve this goal, our firs task is to identify how many type of venues are inside each region.
+According to the type of checkin points provided by Foursquare, we assign each region with eight venue types, they are Arts & Entertainment, College & University, Food, Great Outdoors, Home & Work, Nightlife Spot, Shop, and Travel Spot.
+If a checkin point, whose venue type is Food, falls into the region, then Food venue type of this specific region will be incremented by one.
+By doing this, we will have a venue feature vector for each region, and then we again run k-means++ on those 500 regions again and separate them by their venue feature vectors.

 ### Update
 1. We have collected 220 million yellow cab trip data (2014)  from *nyc opendata*, we are trying our best to process and analyze them.